What Does DEI Stand For?

 Employees

-Your team is 158% more likely to understand a diverse customer if they have at least one member of their team who is part of that diverse group.
+Your team is 158% more likely to understand a diverse customer if at least one member of the team is part of that diverse group.
 This relates to gender, age, sexual orientation, race, religion, and culture.

 Management

 When your company has higher diversity, you’re likely to see as much as 38% more revenue than your competition with less diversity.
-Having team members from different educational backgrounds, countries, or career backgrounds can all play a part in innovation which helps boost your revenue.
+Having team members from different educational backgrounds, countries, or career backgrounds can all contribute to innovation, which helps boost your revenue.

 Leaders